 - Non-traffic violations (shoplifting, assault, nuisances, narcotics and liquor violations, peace disturbances, etc.)

 Municipal Court Judge: Judge William Goldstein

 Hours of Operation

-If you do not have access to a smart phone or a computer, YOU MUST CONTACT THE COURT TO RESCHEDULE YOUR COURT DATE TO A LATER DATE.
+If you do not have access to a smartphone or computer, YOU MUST CONTACT THE COURT AT LEAST ONE WEEK PRIOR TO YOUR SCHEDULED COURT DATE TO RECEIVE A LATER DATE.

-Failure to appear for your court proceeding via Zoom, pay your fines and costs or your failure to contact the Court prior to your court date to have your case placed on another court date will result in a summons for a new court date.
+Failure to appear for your court proceeding via WebEx, pay your fines and court costs or your failure to contact the court prior to your court date to have your case placed on another court date will result in a summons for a new court date.
 Failure to appear after a summons has been issued may result in a warrant being issued for your arrest and/or a hold being placed on your driver’s license.

 We appreciate your patience and cooperation at this time.